Ashwanipal/DOCKER-ELK-stack/Openstack-installation/README2.md

 <a href="https://github.com/Ashwanipal/DOCKER-ELK-stack"><img align="right" width="280" height="220" src="https://github.com/Ashwanipal/Shell-scripts/blob/master/2000px-The_OpenStack_logo.svg.png" /></a>

-## How to install OpenStack on your local machine using Devstack
+## This tutorial contains Creation & management of OpenStack multinode architecture

-Follow the steps to Install Openstack cloud in your local BOX
+Follow the steps to create your own Openstack multinode cloud

-### Minimum Requirements are:
+### Requirements:
+   * It can be your virtual machines & you can creat VM's using vagrant
-    * Support Ubuntu 16.04/17.04, Fedora 24/25, CentOS/RHEL 7
+   * Support Ubuntu 16.04/14.04
-    * 8 GB of memory
+   * Controller Node: 4GB of RAM & 20GB storage
+   * Compute Node: 6GB of RAM & 20GB storage
-    * At least 50GB of storage
+   * Storage Node: 2GB of RAM & 20GB storage

 ### Step 1: Stop the firewall in your Operating system: